mauludinr/etl-airflow-with-gcp/README.md

 9) Go to your Airflow UI in browser, add connection between Airflow and GCP, *reference: https://medium.com/apache-airflow/a-simple-guide-to-start-using-apache-airflow-2-on-google-cloud-1811c2127445

+*optional: Go "docker pull docker pull okza/airflow-docker:1.0" to change your docker airflow image inside your .yaml file with okza/airflow-docker1.0 for better configuration

 ## Setup Dataflow and Bigquery

 1) For Dataflow, enable Dataflow API, make a service account to allow for access and schedule data flow, google cloud storage, and write big query for later.